 I’ve often linked to a couple of sites below called Get Your Guide and also Viator (owned by TripAdvisor) – these are the two top companies for buying tours online and I particularly like them because you can see reviews from other people who have taken the tours.

-If you’re wondering about how to buy these items if you don’t know the dates and times your gift recipient will be there – scroll on down to number 10 and you’ll see a way you can incorporate these without risking it not working.
+If you’re wondering about how to buy these items if you don’t know the dates and times your gift recipient will be there – scroll on down to number 10 and you’ll see my tips on how you can incorporate these without risk.